seabass617/Ecosystem-Project-3-Goldfish-Tail/README.md

-# Ecosystem Project 2: Goldfish Food
+# Ecosystem Project 3: Goldfish Tail

-Second project as I make my way through "The Nature of Code".
-This project adds to my goldfish project by adding an attractive force which in the case will be food.
+Third project as I make my way through "The Nature of Code".
+This project adds to my goldfish project by including oscillations in the form of a swimming tail.

-Although it appears very similar, this is different from the previous exercise in that we have an attractor object, in this case being the food, which applies a force to the fish.

-As the size of the food increases, the attraction force becomes greater as the fish can't resist the large meal!
+The speed of the tail movement is proportional to the velocity of the fish, the faster it's going to faster it will move it's tail.

+A few notes on how this could be improved
+- Axis of tail oscillation could be moved to where it connects to the fish
+- A coasting ability could be added (fish intelligence).
+The fish would be able to gauge distance and stop moving it's tail so hard as to approaches the food.
+Almost as if it knows that it's momentum will carry it to the target.
+(Math!)